-- the impact of the novel coronavirus (COVID-19) pandemic; - we have a history of losses and we may not achieve or maintain profitability in the future; - as a result of the impact of the COVID-19 pandemic, in combination with our history of losses and negative cash flows from operations and that we have not yet obtained additional capital in connection with this offering, our consolidated financial statements contain a statement regarding a substantial doubt about our ability to continue as a going concern; - we may not be able to generate sufficient revenue to generate positive cash flow on a sustained basis, and our revenue growth rate may decline; - we have a limited operating history and are still building out our foundational systems; - our recent, rapid growth may not be indicative of our future growth and, if we continue to grow rapidly, we may not be able to manage our growth effectively; - our business is subject to certain risks related to the operation of, and concentration of our revenues and gross profit from TDA; - we have entered into outsourcing arrangements with a third party related to our customer experience team, and any difficulties experienced in these arrangements could result in an interruption of our ability to sell our vehicles and value-added products;

-- we face a variety of risks associated with the operation of our VRCs by us and our third-party service providers, any of which could materially and adversely affect our business, financial condition and results of operations; - we rely on third-party carriers to transport our vehicle inventory throughout the United States.
-Thus, we are subject to business risks and costs associated with such carriers and with the transportation industry, many of which are out of our control; - the current geographic concentration where we provide reconditioning services and store inventory creates an exposure to local and regional downturns or severe weather or catastrophic occurrences that may materially and adversely affect our business, financial condition and results of operations; and - if we sustain cyber-attacks or other privacy or data security incidents that result in security breaches, we could suffer a loss of sales and increased costs, exposure to significant liability, reputational harm and other negative consequences.
+- the impact of the novel coronavirus (COVID-19) pandemic; - we have a history of losses and we may not achieve or maintain profitability in the future; - we may not be able to generate sufficient revenue to generate positive cash flow on a sustained basis, and our revenue growth rate may decline; - we have a limited operating history and are still building out our foundational systems; - our recent, rapid growth may not be indicative of our future growth and, if we continue to grow rapidly, we may not be able to manage our growth effectively; - our business is subject to certain risks related to the operation of, and concentration of our revenues and gross profit from TDA; - we have entered into outsourcing arrangements with a third party related to our customer experience team, and any difficulties experienced in these arrangements could result in an interruption of our ability to sell our vehicles and value-added products; - we face a variety of risks associated with the operation of our VRCs by us and our third-party service providers, any of which could materially and adversely affect our business, financial condition and results of operations; - we rely on third-party carriers to transport our vehicle inventory throughout the United States.
+Thus, we are subject to business risks and costs associated with such carriers and with the transportation industry, many of which are out of our control; - the current geographic concentration where we provide reconditioning services and store inventory creates an exposure to local and regional downturns or severe weather or catastrophic occurrences that may materially and adversely affect our business, financial condition and results of operations; and if we sustain cyber-attacks or other privacy or data security incidents that result in security breaches, we could suffer a loss of sales and increased costs, exposure to significant liability, reputational harm and other negative consequences.